tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 * One program ([command](https://en.wikipedia.org/wiki/List_of_Unix_commands)) does one thing

-* All programs accept input as a text stream and output a modified [text stream](https://en.wikipedia.org/wiki/Standard_streams)
+* All programs accept input as a [text stream](https://en.wikipedia.org/wiki/Standard_streams) and output a modified text stream

-* Programs can be linked together into serial [pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to achieve complex results
+* Programs can be linked together into serial [pipelines](https://en.wikipedia.org/wiki/Pipeline_(Unix)) to apply complex modifications to the text stream without saving to disk

 ---